TABLE OF CONTENTS

 Multi-year datasets

-A couple of things to note about multi-year datasets:
+A few things to note about multi-year datasets:

 - Rules are set for each year level, as different rules may apply for each year level.

-- Rules apply to all pathways of the year level; different pathways cannot have different rules applying to them.
+- Groups assigned in the Courses > Rules field apply to all pathways of the year level.

 Was this article helpful?